stoyan-shopov/troll/Readme.md

 read the debug information sections - with simple file access operations.
-This is a couple of lines of *C++* code, instead of incorporating and utilizing a library, such as the `libbfd` library.
+This is a couple of lines of *C++* code, instead of incorporating and utilizing a library, such as the `libbfd/libelf` library.
 Also, in order to extract the machine code that resides in the target - the *troll* executes the `objcopy` utility in order to generate an *s-record* file (often used in production for programming target chips) - out of the *ELF* executable file.
-Parsing an *s-record* file is trivial, and just a couple of lines of *C++* code, and no library, such as `libbfd`, is needed in order to achieve this
+Parsing an *s-record* file is trivial, and just a couple of lines of *C++* code, and no library, such as `libbfd/libelf`, is needed in order to achieve this
-- likewise, the *troll* does not use a disassembler library (such as, for example, the `libopcodes` library) - instead, the *troll* runs the `objdump` utility in order to generate a disassembly listing of the target executable *ELF* file,
+3. likewise, the *troll* does not use a disassembler library (such as, for example, the `libopcodes` library) - instead, the *troll* runs the `objdump` utility in order to generate a disassembly listing of the target executable *ELF* file,